davidcalikes/Marvelous-Matching/docs/README.md

     * The about page contains information about the development and functionality of the application.

-    * The about page information is presented on a blue textured background consistent in style and presentation with the rest of the site
+    * The about page information is presented on a blue textured background consistent in style and presentation with the rest of the site.

     * The about page features photo images of the app used within a learnng environment.